NuGet/Insights/README.md

 - Enable enqueuing as many messages as possible for a bulk enqueue message, but no more and return the extra

 - gzip batch or bulk enqueue messages?

+- modify `AppendResultStorageService` to save table results in proper rows and columns. this could enable remove the need for holding the entire 1/1000 of the results in memory at one time